4 Simple Ways to Minimise the Gender Pay Gap

 You may also want to consider what your employees are doing for the level of compensation they’re getting.
 Emotional Labour is a documented issue in many industries, and it means that a lot of qualified women are working more than they’re being paid for, and losing out on developing their skills in their field.
-This, naturally, leads to women not being considered for senior roles, and contributes to a structure where men are given the higher-paid positions, thus skewing the median and increasing your wage gap.
+This, naturally, leads to women not being considered for senior roles and contributes to a structure where men are given the higher-paid positions, thus skewing the median and increasing the wage gap.

-‘Flexible work should be seen as a benefit for everyone, not just women’
+‘Flexible work should be seen as a benefit for everyone, not just women.’

 3. Structured Interviews

-Structured Interviews have their problems, but bias isn’t one
+Structured Interviews have their problems, but bias isn’t one.

 When attempting to attract a more diverse range of candidates, including women, we’ve talked before about how important your interview process is in ensuring this happens.
 Look at your job descriptions, and where you’re advertising for new hires.
 A welcoming and direct interview process can encourage in more women.

 Another angle of this to consider is that you have a structured interview process.
 Structured interviews have their downsides, but it is a fact that unstructured interviews tend to have a greater risk of bias.